 I am now a licensed Psychotherapist in the state of California and a supervisor at several psychotherapy agencies in the SF Bay Area.
+I also teach various workshops geared towards both mental health workers as well as the general public.
+I lead groups for people who would like to explore and journey together.
 The people I work with might be at a crossroads of their own, or are experiencing internal or external conflict and want more harmony within themselves and with others.
 Some people might have experienced deep wounding or trauma from their earliest moments.
 Others may sense something is missing but they can't put their finger on what is the matter.

 People are wounded in relationships and they are healed in relationships.
 John and Ann taught me to stay present and love each person with whom I travel.
 I have learned from John and Ann, as well as everyone I have worked with along the way.
 A key learning is that each and every person has his, her, or their own world, and I need to let go of much of myself in order to enter those worlds with my clients.